Ron Franscell: Career

-He worked as a journalist in Wyoming, New Mexico and California for Gannett newspapers from 1983–1989 and is a past president of the Wyoming Press Association.
+He worked as a journalist in Wyoming, New Mexico and California for Gannett newspapers from 1983 to 1989 and is a past president of the Wyoming Press Association.

 When Hurricane Rita made landfall in Texas, Franscell, managing editor at the time for the Beaumont Enterprise, rode out the storm with staff members in the newspaper's building.

 In 2001, he was hired as a senior writer and columnist to write about the American West by the Denver Post, where he stayed two years.
 Following 9/11, he went on assignment for the Post to the Middle East.
-He worked for the Hearst Corporation from 2004–2008.
+He worked for the Hearst Corporation from 2004 to 2008.

 He was a judge for Knight Ridder newspaper's Top Books of 2003 and the International Association of Crime Writers Hammett Prize in 2017.

 In 2008, the book Fall: The Rape and Murder of Innocence in a Small Town, Franscell's book about a crime against two young girls who were his next-door neighbors in Wyoming, was republished by St. Martin's Press with the new title The Darkest Night.

 His book Delivered From Evil, for which he interviewed survivors of notorious mass killings in America, was released in January 2011.
 After the assassination attempt near Tucson, Arizona the same month of U.S. Representative Gabrielle Giffords', when 18 other people were shot, six of whom died, Franscell was asked to comment for media outlets about mass murders.

 True Crime Zine gave Franscell's ninth book, The Crime Buff's Guide to Outlaw Washington, DC released by Globe Pequot Press in September 2012, a five-star review.
 The Huffington Post reviewed The Sourtoe Cocktail Club, about a father-and-son road trip before Franscell's son Matt left for college.

 Franscell's The Crime Buff's Guide to Outlaw Pennsylvania was released by Globe Pequot in October 2013.